Youth Catalyst Team Agency FAQs

 - Benefits from the high-impact local and national work being done by YCT.

 What is the agency’s responsibility?

 - Checking in regarding their YCT experience (How are they feeling about their participation?
 What tools or support would be helpful?)

 - Helping them navigate any barriers that may get in the way of fully participating in YCT (transportation, computer access, etc.).

 - An agency may assist directly or indirectly (i.e. brainstorming solutions, offering support, identifying community resources).
 Helping young people determine how to overcome obstacles is a key component of Positive Youth Development

 How does our agency know a young person is ready for YCT?

-YCT is designed to facilitate leadership opportunities for youth and young adults who have experienced traumatic situations and/or involvement in various systems (child welfare, juvenile justice, youth homelessness, etc.).
-To ensure that YCT involvement is empowering and not exploitive for members, it is important that your agency consider the young person’s level of readiness before they complete an application.
+YCT is designed to facilitate leadership opportunities for youth and young adults who have involvement in various systems (child welfare, juvenile justice, youth homelessness, etc.).
+To ensure that YCT members' involvement is empowering and strength based , it is important that your agency consider the young person’s level of readiness before they complete an application.
 Your agency should consider:

 - What is my motivation for nominating this young person for YCT?

 - What are the benefits for the young person and the agency’s involvement with the YCT?
 Is there a greater benefit for the young person or my agency?